-Below is a description of all the MODES currently available on BeetTweek.
+Below is an access diagram of all the MODES currently available on BeetTweek on pages 1 and 2.
+Pages can be selected by rotating the Haptic Knob to select the left(1) or right(2) page.
 With each MODE you will find a description, diagram, and a list of available AUGMENTS, QUICK ACTIONS and FUNCTIONS:

-3.1 Clocks Mode
+3.1 Turn Table Mode (DJ Mode)